BFA Industrial Design

 The camera mount from the barn door tracker can be placed on the motorized crank for 360 degree panoramas.
-The motorized crank uses an EV3 Intelligent Brick, one EV3 Medium Servo Motor, two worm gears, two round gears, and a turntable with 56 teeth.
 The gears have a 1:1 ratio.
 One complete turn of the motor moves the turntable by exactly one tooth, so the motor must do 56 full revolutions to move the turntable 360 degrees.
-I built three EV3 programs that will move the turntable for 1 minute, 1.5 minutes, and 2 minutes of rotation, all with a 10 second delay to match my camera.
+I built three EV3 programs that move the turntable for various rotation times, all with a 10 second delay to match my camera.
 In the above photo you can see me simultaneously pressing both buttons.

 Using an API available on CodePlex, I’ve previously authored an app to control an EV3 TRACK3R via Bluetooth smartphone.
 I plan to build a similar app to control the motorized crank.
 I will post details here when complete.
 In the meanwhile, I use a rubber band to secure the EV3 Intelligent Brick to the tripod.
 Pressing the shutter and EV3 buttons simultaneously is easy to do with this configuration.

 Capture and process images

 The above image of the Milky Way was captured using this barn door tracker and a low-cost camera hacked with CHDK.
 The camera’s built-in delay was used to take several two-minute exposures at 400 ISO.
 Using the side of my finger, I moved the barn door handle to match the hand of a clock.
 On the last exposure, my hand covered the lens to take a dark frame.